Credits: Ed Repka

 Take a look at that bloody thing!
 Besieged’s Victims Beyond Any Help is one of the finest gory pieces of art and that’s a fact!
 This one irresistibly reminds of Cryptopsy’s Blasphemy Made Flesh album cover mixed with Sepultura’s Arise!
 Totally awesome in so many ways!
 If you’re up for some Canadian death/thrash metal, Besiged’s Victims Beyond Any Help will blow you to shreds!

 One of the most political artworks Ed Repka ever did.
 The theme behind it is the absurdity of religious wars that consumed the whole Middle East.
-Terrorist guy vs Suit-and-tie guy holding bombs while standing on pile of skulls + burning a church and a mosque in the background with a glimpse of mushroom cloud.
-That says it all.
+I guess that leads to never end conflict at cost of hundreds of thousands of innocent lives, right?
 Pick Your Side’s Let Me Show You How Democracy Works is the only hardcore band on the list.
 Their lyrics and music are as headcrushing as the album cover!

 It was pretty hard to choose this one, since all three Austrian Death Machine album artworks were done by Ed Repka.
 But we chose this one, ‘cause what can be more metal than ex-Californian governor Arnold Schwarzenegger standing on top of pile of bones (and btw, he was preaching against GTA: San Andreas back in the day!)
 However, Austrain Death Machine is one of those bands that will put a smile on your face and make you watch some of Arnie’s classic movies again!